TimHanewich/Power-Platform-Assets/Demos/WebhookTrigger/readme.md

 ```
 DELETE https://publicsafetyalerts.azurewebsites.net/unsubscribe/4BE194C820
 ```
-Again, the URL must be unique to *a specific* subscribed endpoint (flow trigger); thus, in this case, the `4BE194C820` is a unique identifier, identifying the specific subscribed endpoint to unsubscribe.
+Again, the URL must be unique to *a specific* subscribed endpoint (flow trigger); thus, in this case, the `4BE194C820` appended at the end serves as a unique identifier, identifying the specific subscribed endpoint to unsubscribe.
+The response will be `200 OK`, confirming the webhook subscription of the supplied ID has been unsubscribed and will no longer receieve notifications.

 The `/unsubscribe` endpoint is supposed to only be used to unsubscribe a specific, single endpoint.
-Alternatively, I also built in functionality for unsubscribing *all* subscribed endpoints in one call.
+However, I also built in functionality for unsubscribing *all* subscribed endpoints in one call, purely for ease of demo purposes.
 Simply replace the unique webhook subscription ID with `all`:
 ```
 DELETE https://publicsafetyalerts.azurewebsites.net/unsubscribe/all
 ```